 “If a government agency restricts public access, the media’s only recourse is the court system.
 The free press is the guardian of the public interest, and the independent judiciary is the guardian of the free press.
 Thus, courts have a duty to conduct a thorough and searching review of any attempt to restrict public access.

-“The relevant question is not whether the BLM prohibited Leigh from observing the horse gather altogether,” he said.
+“The relevant question is not whether the BLM prohibited the plaintiff from observing the horse gather altogether,” he said.
 “The issue here is whether the viewing restrictions were unconstitutional.
 On that question, the district court failed to conduct the proper First Amendment analysis.”

 Among other things, the 9th Circuit said the district court failed to consider whether public access plays a positive role in the functioning of horse gathers, “whether the BLM has demonstrated an overriding interest in the viewing restrictions or whether the restrictions are narrowly tailored to serve that interest.”